 The material you will learn in this course is the product of research.
 The goal of the research learning requirement is to help you to gain knowledge about the process by which scholars attempt to understand human behavior.
-All students taking CMST 2060 must complete a research learning requirement.
-To receive full points for the Research Participation component of your course grade, you must complete 2 research credits.
-You can fulfill your requirement by:
+All students taking CMST 1061, 2010, 1150, and 2060 must complete a research learning requirement.

+For each course in which a student is enrolled, he or she must complete 2 research credits.

+You can fulfill your requirement by